Specialities

 How can an applicant show commitment to your specialty?

 Taking a Sub-I elective in our specialty is a requirement.
 In addition, letters of recommendation are also.
 These letters should be from Otolaryngologists that have had a chance to work closely with the student.
-A letter from another specialist can be acceptable for example if the student has had extensive research experience in that field.
 Of course, we do know that students’ can decide on our field late.
 External Sub-Is have become quite common in our specialty, and should be done at an institution where the student has significant interest in training.
 With Step 1 scores going to Pass Fail, programs will be looking at letters and rotation comments quite closely.

 Research and academic efforts in our field are also highly recommended.
 These should be meaningful projects that the student understands well and can speak intelligently about.